CleverTap Query Language

 app_fields

-Supports filtering on OS Version, Version (refers to app version), SDK Version, Make and Model of device.
+It supports filtering on Operating System (OS) Version, Version (refers to app version), SDK Version, Make and Model of device as shown below:

 {